hmlongco/Resolver/Documentation/Introduction.md

 Let's use Resolver to register these classes.

-Here we're extending the base Resolver class with the ResolverRegistering protcol, which pretty much just tells Resolver that we've added the registerAllServices() function.
+Here we're extending the base Resolver class with the ResolverRegistering protocol, which pretty much just tells Resolver that we've added the registerAllServices() function.

 The `registerAllServices` function is automatically called by Resolver the first time it's asked to resolve a service, in effect performing a one-time initialization of the resolution system.